 Juniors: Genesis, 1-25 (Peters).
 Middlers and Seniors: Isaiah and Psalms (Peters).

-3. New Testament Exegesis. - In the Junior class, one of the Gospels is read in the original, and the epistle to the Galatians, with special reference to the idiom of the New Testament.
+3. New Testament Exegesis. - In the Junior Class, the Gospel of St. John and the epistle to the Galatians are read in the original, with special reference to the idiom of the New Testament.
 In the Senior and Middle Classes another of St. Paul's epistles is read.
 The work extends throughout the year, with two periods per week for Seniors and Middlers; five periods per week for the Juniors.

-In 1942-1943: Seniors and Middlers: Romans (Lehninger).
+In 1944-1945: Seniors and Middlers: Romans (Lehninger).
 Juniors: John, Galatians (Schaller).